d8corp/innet-dom/README.md

 #### props

 The first argument of a component is `props`.
-If `props` are not provided the argument equals `undefined`, otherways you get an object that contains the props.
+If props have not provided the argument equals `undefined` else you get an object that contains the props.

 Change `Content.tsx`
 ```typescript jsx